Right-to-Work FAQ

 Aren’t unions already losing influence anyway?

 Whether unions have lost influence is a matter of debate.
-However, RTW is not about limiting union influence.
+However, right-to-work laws are not about limiting union influence.
 It is about fairness to employees who are represented by a union that they do not desire and have had forced upon them.
 It is also about union accountability to its membership.

 Why are unions losing members?